 - The heart’s pumping strength.

-- If blood is leaking backwards through your heart valves.
+- If blood is leaking backward through your heart valves.

 - If the heart valves are too narrow.

-- If there is a tumor or infectious growth.
+- If there is a tumor or an infectious growth.

 The test will also help your doctor find out if there are: